-‘One of the best opening lines of any novel… a warm, witty and ultimately very poignant book’ Guardian
+‘One of the best opening lines of any novel’ Guardian

 ‘It was the day my grandmother exploded.
 I sat in the crematorium, listening to my Uncle Hamish quietly snoring in harmony to Bach’s Mass in B Minor, and I reflected that it always seemed to be death that drew me back to Gallanach.’